 Where gx,y represents the original pixel value at x,y, fx,y represents the pixel value at x,y after binarization.

 Step-2: Fixture positioning.
-Since the wire in the assembly will be outside the scope of the fixture, it needs to be handled.
-Apply an open operation to the image to eliminate protruding wires.
+Since the wire in the assembly will be outside the scope of the fixture, it needs to be handled by applying an open operation to the image to eliminate protruding wires.
 Open operations include corrosion and expansion, which are used to eliminate small objects.
 After the fixture area is obtained, a contour search is used on the image to obtain the outer rectangular outline of the fixture.
-The positioning process of the detection target is shown in Fig. 2.
+The positioning process of the detection target is shown in Figure 2.